php-ru/symfony-docs-ru/frontend/encore/code-splitting.rst

         const player = new VideoPlayer('some-element');
     });

-In this example, the VidePlayer module and everything it imports will be packaged into the final, built JavaScript file, even though it may not be very common for someone to actually need it.
+In this example, the VideoPlayer module and everything it imports will be packaged into the final, built JavaScript file, even though it may not be very common for someone to actually need it.
 A better solution is to use `dynamic imports`_: load the code via AJAX when it's needed: